-In particular, on the Air Force dataset, the average density with MUST is up to 546% higher than with M-Zoom and M-

-Biz, using the arithmetic average mass measure, and more than 891% higher on the Darpa dataset using entry surplus measure.
+In particular, on the Air Force dataset, the average density with MUST is up to 546% higher than with M-Zoom and M-Biz, using the arithmetic average mass measure, and more than 891%, 466% higher on the Darpa and EnronGraph datasets, respectively, using entry surplus measure.
 In terms of lower bound of density of the estimated subtensors, there is a huge gap between the proposed algorithm and the baseline algorithms.
 For instance, on the Air Force dataset, the lower bound of density of the estimated subtensors with MUST are more than 360 times and two million times bigger than with both baseline algorithms, when applying arithmetic average mass and entry surplus measure, respectively.
+More specifically, in the top three estimated subtensors by MUST, M-Zoom, and M-Biz in evaluation of network attack detection on the Air Force dataset (Section 7.5), the density of the second and the third subtensors found by the compared methods drops significantly and are much lower than in our proposed method.
+The densities of the second and the third subtensors found by